ASME Announces 44th Annual National Magazine Awards Finalists

-The New Yorker Receives Most Ellie Nominations; Magazine Industry Toasts Best and Brightest on May 1 at Jazz at Lincoln Center.
+The New Yorker, GQ, New York, Esquire and National Geographic Capture Most Ellie Nominations.
+Magazine Industry Celebrates Finalists on April 30 at Jazz at Lincoln Center.

-NEW YORK, NY (March 19, 2008)—Marlene Kahan, Executive Director, American Society of Magazine Editors (ASME), today announced the finalists for the 43rd annual National Magazine Awards, the magazine industrys highest honor.
-Named after the Alexander Calder Stabile Elephant, the 2008 Ellies represent a record-setting 1,964 entries from 333 print and online magazines.
-Twenty-five winners will be announced at a gala event on May 1, at New York Citys Jazz at Lincoln Center, Frederick P. Rose Hall.
+NEW YORK, NY (March 18, 2009)—Sid Holt, Chief Executive of the American Society of Magazine Editors (ASME), today announced the finalists for the 44th annual National Magazine Awards, the magazine industry’s highest honor.
+Named after the Alexander Calder stabile Elephant, the Ellies celebrate the talented writers, photographers, designers and editors whose dedication and creativity drive the success of magazines.
+Twenty-six winners will be announced at a gala event on April 30, at New York City’s Jazz at Lincoln Center, Frederick P. Rose Hall.

-Two hundred forty industry experts voted on the 2008 finalists, which represent the full spectrum of magazine journalism from politics and science to child-rearing and the arts.
-Among the emerging themes and statistics from the 2008 nominees:
+Two hundred seventy-five senior editors, art directors, photo editors, industry veterans and journalism educators voted on the 2009 finalists, which represent the full spectrum of magazine journalism from politics and business to food and fashion, from health and fitness to fiction and the arts.
+Among the emerging themes and statistics from the 2009 nominees:

 The awards honor print and online magazines that consistently demonstrate superior execution of editorial objectives, innovative editorial techniques, journalistic enterprise, and imaginative design.
-Established in 1966, the National Magazine Awards is the preeminent program in the magazine industry to honor editorial excellence.
+Established in 1966 (when a single award was presented to Look magazine), the National Magazine Awards is the preeminent program in the magazine industry honoring editorial excellence.
 ASME presents the awards program in association with the Columbia University Graduate School of Journalism.

 The Categories and Finalists Are:

 GENERAL EXCELLENCE: Recognizes overall excellence in magazines in six circulation categories.
-The award honors the effectiveness with which writing, reporting, editing and design all come together to command readers attention and fulfill the magazines unique editorial mission.
+The award honors the effectiveness with which writing, reporting, editing and design work together to command readers attention and fulfill the magazine’s unique editorial mission.

 Circulation under 100,000

-Aperture, The Georgia Review, Metropolis, Print, The Virginia Quarterly Review
+The American Scholar; Aperture; Bidoun; Print; The Virginia Quarterly Review

 Circulation 100,000 - 250,000